|← Chapter 11·||Turning Signs (Contents)||References||blog|

 We divide the world up into entities at human scale so that we can manipulate them in human lives, and this division of the world is an imaginative achievement.— Fauconnier and Turner (2002, 8)

 The instinctive ‘carving up’ of the phaneron is the reverse side of the ‘binding problem’ in neuroscience.
 If we begin with the integrity of the (complex adaptive) system, its ongoing adaptive activity which is felt as the flow of experience, then the question is how it manages to articulate its world so finely, not how it manages to bundle discrete sense impressions into perceived entities.
 The myriad things, and their various features, are products of analysis; the parts emerge from the whole, not vice versa.
-But when the analysis is instinctive or preconscious, we take the entities into which it divides the world as ‘given’ in perception.
+But when the analysis is instinctive or preconscious, we take the entities into which it divides the world as “given” in perception.
 And although our conscious analysis of the whole process regards it as ‘an imaginative achievement,’ a crucial part of that achievement is the distinction between imaginary and real entities.
-Likewise, we divide the world of symbols into fact and fiction, the world of propositions into true and false, and the objects of signs into immediate and dynamic, depending on whether they are actually internal or external to the sign- or thought-process itself.
+Likewise, we divide the world of symbols into fact and fiction, and the world of propositions into true and false.
+Semiotically, we divide the objects of signs into immediate and dynamic, depending on whether they are actually internal or external to the sign- or thought-process itself.

 We have seen above an account of ‘reality monitoring,’ but a psychological explanation like that tells us only how humans tell the difference between real and illusory percepts, or between true and false memories or beliefs.
-The more general question is, in logical terms, how any being could rightly distinguish between true and false appearances – or in metaphysical terms, which elements or constituents of the phaneron (if any) are real, or more real than others.
+The more general question is, in logical terms, how any being could rightly distinguish between true and false assertions – or in metaphysical terms, which elements or constituents of the phaneron (if any) are real, or more real than others.
 These questions have been debated for centuries, especially between two schools of thought known since the time of the scholastic philosophers as nominalism and realism.

 The question, according to Peirce,